hapax/hapax.github.io/assets/reality.md

 dot-to-dot onto which we project scientific images and meanings, and which can change as new data points become visible and old ones dim and disappear.
+For every human culture which has looked up at Orion and seen something different, there is a subfield of astronomy or astrophysics which looks up and sees the same diversity in Betelguese.
-Betelguese has just as many stories to tell as Orion.
+The Renegade has just as many stories to tell as the Hunter.

 The universe, in all its awe and complexity and strangeness, is far fuller than any human culture has ever dared to imagine.